nus-cs2103-AY2021S2/ip/docs/README.md

 #### Note:

-Task description must be two words.
+1. Task description must be two words.
 If your task description is one word, then type `-` in place of first word, and the description in place of the second one.
 For example: `deadline - lab /by 2021-03-15 18:00:00`.

-Also you may not key in the time, and the task would still be added.
+2. Also you may not key in the time, and the task would still be added.

+3. Time is in 24-hour format.

 ### Feature 4